iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 you must let ssh know of it.
 The ssh server looks for authorized keys for a given user on the file `$HOME/.ssh/authorized_keys`.
-Thus we must create this file and add the key to it on frienduser's home folder.
+Thus, we must create this file and add the key to it on frienduser's home folder.

 ```sh
 sudo -u frienduser mkdir -p /home/frienduser/.ssh